nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 modify the state of ResiReg, which comprises of: students, rooms, allocations, semesters and bin items.
 The history is stored internally as `redoStatesStack`, `undoStatesStack` and `currState`.
 Additionally, it implements the following operations:

-- `VersionedResiReg#save()` — Saves the current residence regulation state in its history.
+- `StatefulResiReg#save()` — Saves the current residence regulation state in its history.
-- `VersionedResiReg#undo()` — Restores the previous residence regulation state from its history.
+- `StatefulResiReg#undo()` — Restores the previous residence regulation state from its history.
-- `VersionedResiReg#redo()` — Restores a previously undone residence regulation state from its history.
+- `StatefulResiReg#redo()` — Restores a previously undone residence regulation state from its history.

 These operations are exposed in the `Model` interface as `Model#saveStateResiReg()`, `Model#undoResiReg()` and `Model#redoResiReg()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedResiReg` will be initialized with the initial residence regulation state.
+The `StatefulResiReg` will be initialized with the initial residence regulation state.
 Both `redoStatesStack` and `undoStatesStack` will be empty, while `currState` will be set to this single residence regulation state.

 ![UndoRedoState0](images/UndoRedoState0.png)